 Lifting his head a fraction, Dean sighed.
 The corner of his mouth lifted in a half-hearted grin as he laughed softly, "Can you talk to the dead?"

-The sound of the front door rattling open and then quietly clicking shut staved off whatever response Missouri would have given.
+The sound of the front door rattling open and then clicking shut staved off whatever response Missouri would have given.
 Dean couldn't bring himself to feel sorry about that.

-Sam's footfalls sounded on the hardwood flooring, coming closer to the kitchen, setting off both relief and apprehension inside Dean.
+Sam's footfalls sounded on the hardwood floor, coming closer to the kitchen, setting off both relief and apprehension inside Dean.
 He didn't like fighting with Sam, but he also didn't like him too far out of his sight, either.

 Sam paused in the doorway, seeing them both seated at the table, clearly unsure of what he had walked in on.